Search

 Whereas critical thinking helps you evaluate value through analysis, analytical thinking is about examining the parts of an argument.
 It looks much more closely at the thought process.

-Analytical thinking typically involves research.
+That’s why analytical thinking typically involves research.
 As an analytical thinker, you will not be satisfied by the data at hand.
-You will seek multiple examples so that you can compare and contrast the multiple parts of several examples or case studies.
+For each part your analysis reveals, you will seek multiple examples and connections so you can compare and contrast the multiple parts with as many other examples and case studies as possible.

 Three: Creative Thinking